MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 3. Select the admin role that you want to assign to the user.
 If you don't see the role you're looking for, select **Show all** at the bottom of the list.

-## Group inherited SharePoint admins can't access full functionality of Migration Manager
+## Group inherited SharePoint admins can't access scans and migrations tab

 SharePoint admin roles that were created as a result of joining an Azure group are not fully supported by Migration Manager.
 For file share migrations, you can't access the scans tab.
-For cloud migrations, neither the scan nor migration tab is accessible.
+For cloud migrations, you can't access either the scans nor migrations tab.

 **Workaround**.
 Until this is resolved, assigned the user either a SharePoint admin or Global admin role.